yeonoel/Webstack---Portfolio-Project/README.md

+# StayWell

-# Webstack - Portfolio Project
+## Webstack - Portfolio Project
+## The Back-end specialization portfolio project is the last major project!
 #### Front-end
 #### Back-end
 #### Portfolio project

-## roject!
-The Back-end specialization portfolio project is the last major project!

-## Make your choice
+### Make your choice
 We decided to work more on the backend side.

 The idea is to allow individuals to put furnished residences online.